 The course is offered as contract education for international researchers, lecturers and doctoral students at Uppsala University.

-Upon completing the course, international researchers, lecturers and doctoral students with foreign education backgrounds and native languages other than the Scandinavian languages and Finnish, will have to acquired basic skills in the Swedish language and some knowledge about Swedish culture and society.
+Upon completing the course, students with foreign education backgrounds and native languages other than the Scandinavian languages and Finnish, will have to have acquired basic skills in the Swedish language and some knowledge about Swedish culture and society.

-Part 1.
-Reading Comprehension and Writing Proficiency (4.5 credits) After completing the course, students will:
+Part 1: Reading Comprehension and Written Proficiency (4.5 credits) On completion of the course, students will

-Part 2.
-Listening Comprehension and Oral Proficiency (3 credits) After completing the course, students will:
+Part 2: Listening Comprehension and Oral Proficiency (3.0 credits) On completion of the course, students will

 Systematic reading and practising of basic grammatical structures and principles of pronunciation.
 Intensive and extensive reading of textbooks as well as fairly easy authentic texts.
 Exercises in pronunciation.
 Exercises in listening comprehension.
-Oral and written communication.
+Oral and written communication and production.
 Swedish society and culture.

 Part 1: Reading Comprehension and Writing Proficiency 4.5 hp